jorge120609/api-documentation/finance-api/user-guides/fetch-account-transactions-v2.md

     ```

 ## Fetch transactions of certain types during a specific period
 You can fetch transactions of certain types from a merchant's Zettle account during a specific period.
-For example, you can fetch all card transactions.
+For example, you can fetch all payments.
 The transactions should be fetched from the merchant's liquid account.

 Send a request where you specify transaction types as you need.
-See [supported transaction types](../api-reference.md#supported-transaction-types).
+See [supported transaction types in Finance API reference V2](../api-reference-v2.yaml).

    ```
-   GET /organizations/self/accounts/liquid/transactions?start={start_date}&end={end_date}&includeTransactionType={includeTransactionType}
+   GET /v2/accounts/liquid/transactions?start={start_date}&end={end_date}&includeTransactionType={includeTransactionType}
    ```
 ### Fetch card payment fee
-The following example fetches all card payments and associated card payment fees from the merchant's liquid account.
+The following example fetches all payments and associated payment fees from the merchant's liquid account.
 The transactions are fetched from 1 January, 2020 to 31 December, 2020.

    Example:

    Request
    ```
-   GET /organizations/self/accounts/liquid/transactions?start=2020-01-01&end=2020-12-31&includeTransactionType=CARD_PAYMENT&includeTransactionType=CARD_PAYMENT_FEE
+   GET /v2/accounts/liquid/transactions?start=2020-01-01T00:00:00&end=2021-01-01T00:00:00&includeTransactionType=PAYMENT&includeTransactionType=PAYMENT_FEE
    ```

    Response